shiv-iyer/Project-3-FrontEnd/README.md

 ## UI/UX Elements

-I have tried to style the website to fit the Pokémon (or a Pokéball) theme, being red, black and white.
+I have tried to style the FrontEnd website to fit the Pokémon (or a Pokéball) theme, being red, black and white.

 My SQL database was meticulously planned for, and the reflection of that planning can be found in my ERD Diagram and Logical Schema diagram.